Today brings some good news when it comes to Manny Malhotra as he took to the ice with his fellow Canucks teammates today and skated with them.

 We need to realize that even though Malhotra lightly skated that doesn’t mean he’s coming back anytime soon and even when he does his vision might not ever be the same and that might affect the way he plays.
 For now we can focus on this bit of good news from Malhotra and hope his recovery continues to progress.

-Topics: Manny Malhotra
+Tags: Manny Malhotra